nens/threedi-docs/source/a_howto_connection_node_storage.rst

 The loss of advective momentum also occurs at channel junctions, because of the turbulence and still waters present at these locations.
 Adding a storage area corresponding to the size of the junction will lead to more accurate computation of the advective losses of the flow.

-Pumping stations
+Pumps
-^^^^^^^^^^^^^^^^
+^^^^^

-A pumping station's start connection node should be sufficiently large in comparison to the pump capacity.
+A pump's start connection node should be sufficiently large in comparison to the pump capacity.
 If you do not have data on the dimensions of the pump cellar, choose a realistic value based on how fast the water level is expected to lower as soon as the pump turns on.
 E.g., if the pump capacity is 3000 L/s, a storage area of 2 m:sup:`2` would lead to a drawdown of 1.5 m/s, which is not very realistic.
 A storage area of 20 m would be more realistic in this case.